Alice Lake, BC - April 4th

 Age group and overall awards will be awarded to the top three finishers in each gender, in each age category, in each timed distance category once results are tabulated.
 All awards must be picked up at the race.
 Awards will not be mailed or held for a future event.

 Medals: We recognize the importance of memorializing one’s efforts and we’d like to offer each member of our community the opportunity to celebrate their achievements with sustainably sourced wooden medals made in Canada.
-The cording, the wood and the paint used to create these medals are all proudly sourced by Canadian small businesses.
-These medals will be available for pre-purchase through Race Roster for $10 or $15 on race day.
+These optional finisher medals can be pre-purchased when registering online while supplies last.

 Drop Bags: There will be a tent set up where you can leave a bag for after the race.
 We do not have a full drop bag system in place, and we ask that you do not leave any valuables in your bags.